- Reference Number: HEY-386/2016

 The risk to the cervix is minimised with the use of medication that softens and opens the cervix prior to the procedure.
 In some women we recommend a tablet, to be taken the day before the procedure, to further decrease risks to the neck of the womb or retained tissue.

-Having the procedure performed early in the pregnancy reduces all of the above risks and at Hull and East Yorkshire Hospitals NHS Trust, the procedures are carried out by a consultant or a senior registrar.
+Having the procedure performed early in the pregnancy reduces all of the above risks and at Hull University Teaching Hospitals NHS Trust, the procedures are carried out by a consultant or a senior registrar.

 Short-term emotional distress is common in women having a termination of pregnancy and only a small amount of women experience any long-term psychological problems.
 This risk has to be balanced with the risks of the psychological problems that may occur if the pregnancy continues.
 You can request to see a counsellor at any time leading up to or following the termination, especially if you are experiencing emotional distress.